 When it comes to multi function printers (MFP), sometimes security gets a low priority.
 Printers used to, well, just print.
-Now they can send a document to cloud storage, print by voice commands with Alexa, or let the manufacturer know when you’re low on ink.
-Which can be handy features truth be told.
-Where the security concerns do lie, however, is with how a device stores your print jobs, sends your scan jobs, and communicates on a network.
+Printers can send a document to cloud storage, print by voice commands with Alexa, or let the manufacturer know when you’re low on ink.
+These are handy features truth be told.
+Where the security concerns are is with how a device stores your print jobs, sends your scan jobs, and communicates on a network.

 If you’ve ever wondered if there’s anything you can do to make a multi function printer more secure, there is.
 If we’re talking about that inkjet printer attached via USB there probably isn’t much to worry about.
-On the other hand, printing to that shared printer at the library or the one in the co-working space there are few things to be aware of.
-We will cover some best practices, tips, and basic settings which can be employed in a printing environment to keep your data from being used in an unintended way.
+On the other hand, what about that shared printer at the library?
+Or the one in the co-working space?
+There are few things to be aware of.
+We will cover some best practices, tips, and basic settings.
+This will ensure your data isn’t being used in an unintended way.
 Even a home printer on the wi-fi can be improved.

 Print Job Security

 We all know we shouldn’t be doing any banking on public Wi Fi, right?
 But what about printing tax forms, bank statements, or that resume to the shared printer at the library?
 If you’re printing to a shared printer at a public place or co-working space, I would recommend using the direct queue.
 The direct queue bypasses the printer’s HDD, if any, and prevents the printer from storing any information of the printed document.
 Just about every printer will have a job log which stores who and what was printed of the last few jobs.
 When it comes to public MFP’s or all in ones, you will have little control over its security.
 Best practices should be utilized.
 The Direct print queue is one way to keep sensitive documents from leaving any data on a printer.